How to Use INDEX MATCH

 This way, you can have as many criteria as you need.

-INDEX MATCH with 2 criteria
+INDEX MATCH function with two criteria

-Criteria 1 = name
+Criterion 1 = name

-Criteria 2 = division
+Criterion 2 = division

 Let’s see if you can find “Steve Jones from sales” or if he’s lost in the woods🌳

-Replace the structure above with the actual criteria:
+With the actual criteria:

 (A:A=G2)*(B:B=G3)

-A:A is the column with names.
-G2 is the name you’re looking for.
+• G2 is the name you’re looking for.

-B:B is the column with division.
-G3 is the division you’re looking for.
+• G3 is the division you’re looking for.

-It seems weird typing random parenthesis’ into formulas, but this is how you structure the criteria, so the array formula understands it.
+It seems weird typing random parenthesis’ into formulas.
+But this is how you structure the criteria, so the array formula understands it.

-If you’re using Microsoft 365 just press Enter and watch your beautiful multiple criteria lookup💡
+Step 3.3) If you’re using Microsoft 365 just press Enter and watch your beautiful multiple criteria lookup💡

 Explanation: Ctrl + Shift + Enter